Permission use cases¶

 , resulting in an empty set.

-The vegetarian editors should now see the following Content Tree:
+The vegetarian editors should now see the following content tree:

 For example, a Location

-Limitation on Location 1/2
+limitation on location 1/2

 and Subtree of Location

-Limitation on 1/2/55
+limitation on 1/2/55

-To combine more than one Limitation with the or relation, not and,
+To combine more than one limitation with the or relation, not and, you can split your policy in two, each with one of these limitations.

-Manage Locations¶
+Manage locations¶

-To add a new Location to a content item, the Policies required for publishing content are enough.
-To allow the User to remove a Location, grant them the following Policies:
+To add a new location to a content item, the policies required for publishing content are enough.
+To allow the user to remove a location, grant them the following policies:

 content/remove